You’ve likely held on to your checking account for a while. In fact, the average adult has used the same primary checking account for about 16 years.

 5. Add a more modern bank account to your smartphone

-The new crop of bank accounts may have more highly reviewed apps than your current bank provider’s app.
+The new crop of bank accounts may have more highly reviewed mobile apps than your current bank provider’s app.
 They may also offer more-affordable products.

 To get those benefits, you don’t have to ditch your bank with a branch.
-Just as you might use multiple credit cards to maximize your points, get another checking account to optimize your financial life.
+Just as you might use multiple credit cards to maximize your points, consider getting another checking account to optimize your financial life.
 Perhaps you want another bank account if it rewards you for your debit swipes or if it doesn’t charge you for international travel fees.

 “Just because you selected your primary checking account and it’s the place where you do your direct deposit doesn’t mean you stop there,” Shevlin says.
 “It’s easy to have multiple checking accounts these days.”